mne-tools/mne-lsl/doc/install.rst

 Windows
 -------

-Fetch the correct binary from the `liblsl release page`_.
-If your distribution is not available, the binary library must be build.
+Fetch the correct binary from the `liblsl release page`_ and retrieve the ``.dll`` binary library.
 Create an environment variable named ``PYLSL_LIB`` that contains the path to the downloaded binary library.

 =====================
 Test the installation